Cloudflare Docs

 How a pool becomes unhealthy

-• Healthy: All origins are healthy.
+• Healthy: All endpoints are healthy.

-• Critical: The pool has fallen below the number of available origins specified in its Health Threshold and will not receive traffic from your load balancer (unless other pools are also unhealthy and this pool is marked as the Fallback Pool).
+• Critical: The pool has fallen below the number of available endpoints specified in its Health Threshold and will not receive traffic from your load balancer (unless other pools are also unhealthy and this pool is marked as the Fallback Pool).

 • No health: Reserved for your load balancer’s Fallback Pool.